jodumont/ConFig/README.md

 # configFile

-Just a bunch of configuration files to improve the performance and security of BSD/Linux services
+Just a bunch of configuration files to improve the performance and security.